 After celebrating her 50th birthday, Jill started to have some unexplained symptoms, such as a prolonged menstrual cycle that lasted weeks rather than a few days.

 Confiding in a handful of coworkers, the mother of two was assured that the symptoms she was experiencing were caused by “the change,” a euphemism for menopause.
-She also experienced discomfort, but took the symptoms as a natural part of aging.
+She also experienced discomfort but took it as a natural part of aging.

 However, during a gynecological exam the following month, Jill was told she was hemorrhaging and required emergency care.
 Three exploratory incisions showed an unidentified, grayish-white substance covering her reproductive organs.